fatahdigital/docco/content/docs/template/_index.fr.md

 ## Use Site Configuration Parameters

-You can arbitrarily define as many site-level parameters as you want in your [site's configuration file][config].
+You can arbitrarily define as many site-level parameters as you want in your site's configuration file.
 These parameters are globally available in your templates.

 For instance, you might declare the following: